lonnie-nguyen/JSON-java-private/README_ProjMileston2.md

 The method can be found in src/main/java/XML.java

-To test the method, a JUnit test has been added in XMLTest with the signature:
+To test the method, three JUnit tests have been added in XMLTest with the signatures:
 > checkKeyReplacement
+>
+> checkKeyReplacementReverseTransformation
+>
+> checkKeyReplacementUpperCaseTransformation

-The unit test compares the actual JSONObject output against the expected JSONObject and determines if they are equal.
+The unit tests compares the actual JSONObject output against the expected JSONObject and passes if both objects are equal.
+Each unit test checks a different type of string transformation: adding a prefix to keys, reversing keys, and changing the case of keys to uppercase.

 ### Notes Concerning Milestone 3:
 - The overloaded method successfully processes XML files up to 1.46BG in size.